Morgan-Griffiths/scratch-gpt/README.md

 - [x] Create scratch file
 - [x] Copy code into scratch file using Shift+Command+C
-- [ ] Sync scratch file modifications back to code file
+- [ ] Sync scratch file modifications back to code file AND update all snippets in the scratch file

 ## Issues